tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * The **mean** can be used to determine the average value of a portfolio or stock overtime.
 This can serve as a baseline for measuring risk and value: a portfolio/stock performing above average is more valuable; investing in a portfolio or buying a stock performing below average is risky business.

-* A common technique for measuring how far away an asset is from the mean is calculating the standard deviation. **Standard deviation** identifies exactly how far away a value is from the average.
+* A common technique for measuring how far away an asset is from the mean is calculating the standard deviation. **Standard deviation** identifies precisely how far away a value is from the average.

 * The next step is to use **standard deviation** and **risk** to analyze portfolio performance, calculate risk, and identify risky investments.